In-Depth: Snaply vs VoiceInk | Comparison 2026

 • AI meeting notes with the same local-first privacy guarantees

 VoiceInk earns real privacy points.
-It can run fully offline with local Whisper models, it supports a local-only mode, and its open-source codebase means you can verify what the app actually does.
-That is valuable.
+It can run fully offline with local Whisper models, it supports a local-only mode, and its open-source codebase means you can inspect what the app does.
+That is all real credit.

 The difference is structural.
 VoiceInk is a configurable privacy product: you get privacy when you choose the right mode.
 Snaply is a default-private product: